-English 482: Communicating in the digital age
+English 482 -- Click to agree: Communicating in the digital age

 These changes in our reading, writing and talking practices have inspired both enthusiasm and fear.
 Computers are praised as tools for democratizing information and liberating the oppressed, for leveling class and gender distinctions, for expanding the frontiers of knowledge and bringing both enlightenment and a better life to everyone.
-Yet they are also condemned as tools for controlling information flow, restricting access to knowledge, subjugating the world's oppressed, increasing the gap between the haves and have-nots, spreading lies, fraud and disinformation, and condemning us all to a life of ignorance and carpal tunnel syndrome. . . read more
+Yet they are also condemned as vehicles for controlling information flow, restricting access to knowledge, subjugating the world's oppressed, increasing the gap between the haves and have-nots, spreading lies, fraud and disinformation, and condemning us all to a life of ignorance and carpal tunnel syndrome. . . read more

 Attendance: This is a discussion course.
 Your informed presence is essential.
 Excessive absence and poor preparation (in other words, failure to read the assignments in time for class discussion) will affect your final grade.